 Note: If you choose to use BB cream here, you can skip the next step.

 Pat a bit of liquid foundation, BB cream, or tinted moisturizer along your lip line.
 This will give your lipliner a crisper, more defined look.

 Trace your lips with lip liner, whether it’s nude or bright red.
 I prefer a slightly darker than a flesh-toned liner, but many people like using the same color as their lipstick.
 Go along your exact lip line.

 Step Six: Lipstick

 Apply the red lipstick slowly and carefully, making sure to use your lip shape as a reference (i.e. don’t attempt to create a different shape unless you are 100% confident you can do it without looking like Amanda Lepore unless that is your intent).
 Some people prefer to use brushes for their lipstick; I rarely do, as I just think washing brushes is kind of tedious so I avoid doing it more than I have to.
 But if you so choose to use one, just make sure it’s clean and dry.

 Split a piece of toilet paper or tissue so it’s just one-ply, then blot your lips on it.
 Apply lipstick one more time and blot again.
 Add some gold shadow and black mascara and voila!
 You are good to go.

-Also, if you need to reapply and blot while you’re out later, I strongly recommend slipping the object of your affection a little preview of you he or she may have in store from you later.
+Also, if you need to reapply and blot while you’re out later, I strongly recommend slipping the object of your affection a little preview of what he or she may have in store for you later.
 Yes, it’s corny, but it’s also adorable.